Asian shares mostly higher after wobbly rally on Wall St

 Japan's economy contracted at a 0.5% annual rate in the first quarter amid a major outbreak of coronavirus, the Cabinet Office reported.
 That was smaller than the 1.0% contraction in the preliminary estimate.
 The latest data showed consumer spending and other private demand was not as weak as earlier thought.

-Tencent, China's largest games firm, rose 4.7%.
-E-commerce giant Alibaba Group Holding soared 8.1% and food delivery concern Meituan advanced 3.6%.
+Tencent, China's largest games firm, rose 5.9% even though it was not directly affected by the government approvals.
+E-commerce giant Alibaba Group Holding soared 9.6% and food delivery concern Meituan advanced 3.5%.

 U.S. stocks rallied Tuesday as Treasury yields eased.
 The S&P 500 climbed 1% to 4,160.68 after reversing a morning loss of 1%.
 The Dow Jones Industrial Average rose 0.8% to 33,180.14 after bouncing between losses and gains throughout the day.
 The Nasdaq composite gained 0.9% to 12,175.23.